madeddy/code-experiments/python/Pathfinding/README.md

   * Step 2. `search_p.py graph/graph.pickle`

 ---
-_The code for the graph construction is influenced by the diskussion for a pathfinding contest on itch.io some years ago and naturaly the excelent source on  Amit Patel's site [Red Blob Games](https://www.redblobgames.com)._
+_The code for the graph construction is influenced by the diskussion for a pathfinding mission on py.checkio.org some years ago and naturaly the excellent explainations on Amit Patel's site [Red Blob Games](https://www.redblobgames.com)._